h1ddengames/devopsqa/QA/QA-Automation-Mindmap/STLC-IN-DEPTH.md

 3. Average/Medium - This type of bug does not follow a standard or convention.
     - Example: Matching visual and text links which lead to different end points.
 4. Minor/Low - This type of bug is one that does not affect the functionality of the system.
 (Purely cosmetic)

+## Bug reporting with Jira

+- NOTE: Each company will handle Jira differently.
+Since Jira is so customizable and each company has different needs, the following is only supposed to be a guideline.

+- The following information is taken directly from <https://community.atlassian.com/t5/Jira-Core-questions/epic-vs-story-vs-task/qaq-p/204224> :
+- Epic - A general use case that is a collection of features (user stories).
+(Use Fibonacci numbers to estimate.)
+- User Story - Represents a user feature.
+(Use Fibonacci numbers to estimate.)
+- Sub-Task - Represents development tasks to accomplish the user story.
+(No story point estimates.)
+Generally no more than 1-day tasks.
+You can either count the number of sub-tasks or time estimate in days in your retrospective to evaluate if your story point estimate for the User Story was accurate and adjust accordingly - assuming you have some velocity history to compare to.
+- (Engineering) Task - We used to call these "Dev Stories" (in a pre-Jira project) - represents a set of engineering work that is not directly related to a user story.
+The team should try to anticipate "Dev Stories" and add them to the backlog sooner than later with estimates (Use Fibonacci numbers to estimate) so the PO can plan milestones.

+- An example of these distinctions could be:

+  - Epic: User Authentication.
+  - User Stories:
+    - User Login screen.
+    - Forgot Password workflow.
+    - Lock account after too many failed attempts.
+    - Google login support.
+    - Facebook login support.
+  - Sub-Tasks:
+    - User Login screen:
+      - Design login page.
+      - Cut SVG icons and images.
+      - Implement login page HTML/CSS/JS.
+      - Create SQL scripts to create tables.
+      - Create SQL scripts for stored procedures.
+      - Create web service REST API for user resource.
+      - Hook up login page to web service REST API.
+    - Forgot Password workflow:
+      - ...
+  - (Engineering) Tasks:
+    - Setup GitHub project repo.
+    - Setup GCP (or AWS) account, containers, and services.
+    - (There might be Sub-Tasks for these too)
+    - ...
+    - Setup Jenkins CI pipeline.
+    - Design overall (high-level) system architecture.
+    - Research and decide on unit test and mocking framework.

+- The following is the default fields you will have to fill out when creating an issue:
+  - Project - What project does this issue belong to?
+(There will be several projects being worked on at the same time so you'll have to specify which one you are creating an issue for.)
+  - Issue type - What is the type of issue you are making?
+NOTE: The company you work for will decide what each issue type will be called but the defaults are:
+    - Epic
+    - Story
+    - Task
+    - Bug
+  - Summary - This should be a one sentence summary that describes what the issue is.
+  - Description - The steps required to resolve this issue should be listed here.
+For a bug report, you should write down where the bug is and the steps to reproduce the bug.
+  - Fix Version/s - When should this issue be fixed?
+  - Priority - How soon should work begin on this issue?
+  - Labels - An easy way to identify groups of issues.
+  - Attachments - Any files that need to be attached to this issue to make it easier to resolve.
+  - Linked Issues - Specify if this issue requires you to deal with another issue first or if this issue will block work on another issue until this one is done.
+  - Assignee - Who will work on this issue.
+Often times the project manager or test lead will decide who to assign an issue to.
+  - Epic Link - If this issue belongs to an epic, mark which epic it belongs to here.
+  - Sprint - The issue can be assigned to the following sprint or a future one.

+- An alternative way of thinking about Epics, Stories, and Tasks can be:
+  - An epic is like a feature file in BDD/BDT.
+  - A story is like the scenarios within a specific feature file.
+  - A task is the set of steps defined below each scenario.

 ## Test Scenario vs Test Case